-This year, the Water Smart Ambassador Program is focusing on smarter landscape and garden choices with xeriscaping theory in mind.
+The Water Smart Ambassador Program focused on smarter landscape and garden choices with xeriscaping theory in mind.
 In short, xeriscaping is the use of native, drought tolerant plants.
 Xeriscaping theory involves seven principles that allow us to continue enjoying our outdoor spaces while using less water.
 The seven principles include planning and design, soil preparation, practical turf areas, selection of appropriate plants, mulching, efficient irrigation and maintenance.
 Using this method allows us to create eco-friendly landscapes that reduce water consumption and promote climate resilience.
 You can book a xeriscaping assessment with the Water Smart Ambassador today and discuss ways to apply xeriscaping to your outdoor space.

 During the growing season water use can increase by as much as 200%.
 While lawns require a lot of water, much of this water is wasted due to over-watering and evaporation.
 Avoid watering in the hot sun.
 You’ll lose almost 50% of the water to evaporation.

 Watering equipment also plays a part in how much water is saved and lost.
 Ideally, sprinklers should be suited to the size and shape of the lawn.
 That way, you avoid watering driveways and sidewalks.
 Installing timers on outdoor taps can be a wise investment.

 Sprinklers that lay water down in a flat pattern are better than oscillating sprinklers which lose as much as 50% of what they disperse through evaporation.
 Drip irrigation systems which apply water only to the roots zone are the most efficient alternative.

 By adopting some indoor and outdoor water-savvy habits around your home, you can ensure that there is adequate water supply for everyone!